akhoury/craigslist-mark/README.md

+# WORK IN PROGRESS - not ready yet

 # Craigslist Mark

 A site and a browser-extension that lets you mark and check items as/if sold, because craigslisters are assholes and they don't remove their posts after the sale.